What is Medicare?*

 Four Parts of Medicare

-Q. Can I get medical coverage with Parts A and B?
+Q. Can I get medical coverage with just Parts A and B?

 A. Yes, you can.
-But you’ll need a separate plan to cover the cost of your medications (Part D).
-If you want to reduce the cost of your medical coverage, opt for Part C or get a Medicare Supplement plan.
+You’ll also need a separate drug plan (Part D).
+Parts A and B can be pricey.
+If you want to reduce the cost of your medical coverage, consider a Medicare Advantage or a Medicare Supplment Plan.

 Part D: (Prescription Coverage): Covers prescription drugs and a number of vaccines.
-Every plan has a premium.
+Most plans have a premium.
 Many come with a deductible.
-If you decline Part D, you risk a lifetime penalty unless you have employer insurance, or other credible coverage, as defined by Medicare.
-You must have Part A or Part B to enroll.
+Unless you have employer insurance, or other credible coverage, as defined by Medicare, you risk a lifetime penalty if you decline Part D.

 Medicare Supplement Insurance